MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-tracking-overview.md

 - The EAC and progress percentage on the task are calculated.
 - The new EAC is distributed down to the child tasks in the same proportion as the original EAC was on the task.
 - The new EAC on each of the individual tasks down to the leaf node tasks is calculated.
-- The affected child tasks down to the leaf nodes have their Remaining Effort and progress percentage recalculated based on the EAC value.
+- The affected child tasks down to the leaf nodes have their remaining effort and progress percentage recalculated based on the EAC value.
 This results in a new projection for the effort variance of the task.
 - The EACs of the summary tasks all the way to the root node are recalculated.